Domperidone: Parkinson's disease

-Parkinson's disease is a degenerative neurological condition where a decrease in dopamine in the brain leads to rigidity (stiffness of movement), tremor and other symptoms and signs.
-Poor gastrointestinal function, nausea and vomiting is a major problem for people with Parkinson's disease because most medications used to treat Parkinson's disease are given by mouth.
-These medications, such as levodopa, can cause nausea as a side effect.
+Parkinson's disease is a degenerative neurological condition where a decrease in dopamine in the brain leads to rigidity (stiffness of movement), tremor, and other symptoms and signs.
+Poor gastrointestinal function, nausea, and vomiting are major problems for people with Parkinson's disease because most medications used to treat Parkinson's disease are given by mouth.
+These medications, such as levodopa, can also cause nausea as a side effect.
 Furthermore, anti-nausea drugs, such as metoclopramide, which do cross the blood–brain barrier, may worsen the extrapyramidal symptoms of Parkinson's disease.
-Domperidone can be used to relieve nausea and gastrointestinal symptoms in Parkinson's disease; it blocks peripheral D2 receptors but minimally crosses the blood–brain barrier in normal doses, so has no effect on the extrapyramidal symptoms of the disease.
+Domperidone can be used to relieve nausea and gastrointestinal symptoms in Parkinson's disease; it blocks peripheral D2 receptors but minimally crosses the blood-brain barrier in normal doses, so has no effect on the extrapyramidal symptoms of the disease.
+In addition, domperidone may be useful in the treatment of orthostatic hypotension caused by dopaminergic therapy in people with Parkinson's disease.

 Other gastrointestinal uses

 Domperidone may be used in functional dyspepsia in both adults and children.
 It has also been found effective in the treatment of reflux in children.
 However some specialists consider its risks prohibitory of the treatment of infantile reflux.